-Holiday shopping season is almost upon us, and you, like many gift-givers, may be wondering how to get the best deals on all those gifts you need to buy.
+Holiday shopping season is upon us, and you, like many gift-givers, may be wondering how to get the best deals on all those gifts you need to buy.
 Savvy bargain shoppers have been working Black Friday for years, but you may be less familiar with how to get a great deal on Cyber Monday.

 Though it’s pretty much an establishment now, Cyber Monday is relatively new to the holiday shopping scene.
 And, unfortunately, Cyber Monday shopping can be a bit more complex than finding Black Friday deals.